MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -ProgramAssignedType

-Specifies whether the program runs once on the computer, or once for every user who logs on to the computer.
-The default setting is RunOnceForTheComputer.
-The program is only assigned to users when the *ProgramRunType* parameter is set to OnlyWhenUserIsLoggedOn.
+Specify whether the program runs once on the computer, or once for every user who signs in to the computer.
+The default value is `RunOnceForTheComputer`.
+The program is only assigned to users when the **ProgramRunType** parameter is set to `OnlyWhenUserIsLoggedOn`.

 ```yaml
 Type: ProgramAssignedType